dooco/edwinaz/README.md

   - Log onto elephantSQL, click on 'Create new instance' Name your instance: 'edwinaz', choose Tiny Turtle plan and choose region: eu-west-1, click 'Review' and then 'Create instance', copy URL for use in Heroku.
   - Log onto heroku, click on 'New' then 'Create new app'.
 Name it 'edwinaz' and choose a region: 'Europe', go to settings tab and click on 'Reveal Config Vars', create a new config variable of DATABASE_URL and paste the database URL you copied from elephantSQL into the value, it should not have quotation marks around it.
   - Set new variable DISABLE_COLLECTSTATIC to 1 to prevent Heroku from loading static files.
-  - Under 'Deploy in Heroku select deploy from github and below search for your repo in github, and connect.
+  - Under 'Deploy' in Heroku select deploy from github and below search for your repo in github, and connect.
 Select enable auto deploys.

 #### **Back up your current sqlite database**
   - Use datadump to preserve all data in development database